 Academic Advising and Registration

-Academic advising at DACC is an ongoing, shared partnership between a student and an advisor that focuses on assisting the student to identify, plan and achieve academic goals aligned with his or her career and life aspirations.
-Moreover, it is part of the educational process that aims to assist students to become active and effective agents of their own learning.
+Academic advising at DACC is an ongoing, shared partnership between a student and an advisor that focuses on assisting the student to identify, plan and achieve academic goals aligned with their career and life aspirations.
+It is a part of the educational process that aims to assist students to become active and effective agents of their own learning.

 In the academic advising process, students and advisors work together to:

 - Develop an awareness of values, interests, abilities, skills and potential

 - Identify academic and career goals and options

 - Strategically plan out steps toward graduation, or the completion of an academic goal

 - Identify effective academic study skills and habits